chinsel/rapidfire/README.md

 # rapidfire
 An addicting touchscreen game where you test yourself if you can tap the fastest

-For single player, use index.html
+For single player, use `index.html`

-For 2-player versus action, use vs_v2.html
+For 2-player versus action, use `vs.html`

+For 2-player versus action without time limit, use `vs_v2.html`